NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 A NLP tool for speech disorder detection, used in the scope of automatic text PTSD classification

 ## Introduction
-See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/draft.ipynb) for a hands-on test of the tool.
+See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/example.ipynb) for a hands-on test of the tool on external data.
+See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/demo/demo.ipynb) for a complete test usage on the French 2017 presidential elections discourse corpus, showing the full pipeline from raw text file to extracting speech disorder samples.

 Originally written for transcribed speech, the tool computes embeddings of sentences in the text and stores them in a similarity graph.
 Using this similarity graph, we estimate the impact of each sentence on the local coherence in the chosen paragraph, allowing us to extract examples of speech disorder.

 ## Usage
+### Installation
+1) Create a virtual environment `python -m venv /path/to/env`
+2) Activate the environment `source /path/to/env/bin/activate`
+3) Clone the directory `git clone https://github.com/SB-ENSEA/text_coherence_pipeline.git`
+4) Install dependencies `pip install -r requirements.txt`
+### Use
 With the file containing a dataframe with a text column.
 Each text in the corpus must be in a separate line:

 `python main_extract('file_path.csv')` or `python main_extract('file_path.pkl')`